wurlinc/wurl-feed-specifications/wurl-json-feed-specification.md

 A playlist is an **ordered** list of videos that may contain a mix of [Movies](#movie), [Series](#series), [Short-form videos](#shortformvideo), and [TV Specials](#tvspecial).
 It references a list of video IDs that are defined elsewhere in the feed.
 The same video can be referenced in multiple playlists.

-Playlists are similar to tags: they help you define the content which your channel's categories will display.
-The main difference is that playlists let you manually specify the order of the content, and so they are perfect, for example, to create a "Featured" category in your channel.
+Playlists let you manually specify the order of the content, and so they are perfect, for example, to create a "Featured" category in your channel.

 | Field | Type | Required | Description |
 | ----- | ---- | -------- | ----------- |